Bucks head to finals against Phoenix after ousting Hawks

 Down 20 with 9:31 to go, the Hawks made a desperation run behind a pair of Cam Reddish 3-pointers to get as close as 107-101 with 3:23 to play.

-But Holiday stalled the rally with a layup 18 seconds later, Middleton dropped in a pair of free throws and the Hawks never got closer than seven after that.
+But Holiday stalled the rally with a contested layup 18 seconds later, Middleton dropped in a pair of free throws and the Hawks never got closer than seven after that.

+"A feeling I've never felt before," Holiday said during an on-court interview.
+He then turned to his teammates and said, "Let's give one to Phoenix, baby."

 Reddish had 21 points and Bogdan Bogdanovic 20 to pace the Hawks, who have never made the NBA Finals since their move to Atlanta.